endless-sky/endless-sky/README.md

 # Development

+Look here to find a list of implemented features and to talk about them: https://github.com/endless-sky/Endless-Sky-Delta/discussions/15

 This fork has a number of branches, two of which are our primary work environment.

 Mirror : This is our base branch, and is kept synchronized with the main Endless Sky "master" branch.